ayonli/ngrpc/README.md

 ### Install the CLI tool

-The CLI tool is written in Golang, so we have to install it via `go install` command:
+If we are coding in Golang (or have Golang installed), we can install the CLI tool via `go install`
+command:

 ```sh
 go build github.com/ayonli/ngrpc/cli/ngrpc
 ```

+Or we can go to the [releases page](https://github.com/ayonli/ngrpc/releases) and download prebuilt binaries that fit our computers.

 ## A Simple Example